Galgamins/QWEST/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
 - Sovn for the creation of Qwest and allowing the team to take it over.
 This list would not exist without him intially creating it.
-- Chanka, Mint, Shuckleberry, Chris, Croc and Spaniard for making up the Qwest Team.
+- Mint, Shuckleberry, Chris, Croc and Spaniard for making up the Qwest Team, and all of the wonderful list devs and helpers at the Animonculory.
 - zino for testing 2.0 and onwards updates, allowing for accurate feedback on performance for 2GB GPUs.
 - My Amazing patrons